aruidev/daw/programming/java/treasure-quest/README.md

   - Source code with comments

 #### Installation Instructions
-  - Download the installer (`TQsetup.exe`) from the "[releases](https://github.com/arucadev/daw/releases/tag/v1.0.0-treasure-quest)" section of this repository.
+  - Download the installer (`TQ-setup.exe`) from the "[releases](https://github.com/arucadev/daw/releases/tag/v1.0.0-treasure-quest)" section of this repository.
   - Run the installer.

 #### Documentation 📖